programming.nbk: Home | Index | Next Page: Ruby: Classes | Previous Page: Ruby: case

 Ruby provides a shortcut to create attribute setters:

-attr_writer :duration
+class Song attr_writer :duration end

 This generates code equivalent to: